Dowlais Ironworks

 The Dowlais Ironworks was a major ironworks and steelworks located at Dowlais near Merthyr Tydfil, in Wales.
 Founded in the 18th century, it operated until the end of the 20th, at one time in the 19th century being the largest steel producer in the UK.
-Dowlais Ironworks were the first business to license the Bessemer process, using it to produce steel in 1865.
+Dowlais Ironworks was the first business to license the Bessemer process, using it to produce steel in 1865.
 Dowlais Ironworks was one of the four principal ironworks in Merthyr.
 The other three were Cyfarthfa, Plymouth, and Penydarren Ironworks.
 In 1936 Dowlais played a part in the events leading to the abdication crisis of Edward VIII, when the King visited the steelworks and was reported as saying that "these works brought these men here.
 Something must be done to get them back to work", a statement which was seen as political interference.
-The steelworks finally closed in 1987.
+The steelworks closed in 1987.

 Beginnings (1759–1807)

-The works was founded as a partnership on 19 September 1759.
-There were nine original partners including Thomas Lewis and Isaac Wilkinson.
-The purpose of the partnership was the: